Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Conclusion

 \section{Conclusion}

 In this paper, we focus on exploring and resolving the issue of instruction selection during supervised fine-tuning stage.
-We introduce the CaR method and examine two perspectives that warrant consideration: (1) Evaluating instruction quality using more authentic human preferences: models trained with data annotated by linguistic experts show higher agreement rates and the selected instructions lead to better-performing models.
-(2) Instruction diversity inspires LLMs' stronger capability: Under our selection framework, preserving a small number of instructions for different tasks through cluster model improves model performance.
-Experimental results show that fine-tuning LLaMa (ranging from 7B to 30B parameters) with a 1.96\% subset of instructions selected by CaR outperforms models trained on full datasets or data selected by GPT.
-Additionally, our approach can be deployed locally without relying on APIs, thereby enabling a more efficient instruction selection approach in low computation resource environments.
+We introduce the CaR method and examine two perspectives that are warrant considered: (1) Evaluating instruction quality using more authentic human preferences: models trained with data annotated by linguistic experts show higher agreement rates and the selected instructions lead to better-performing models.
+(2) Instruction diversity inspires LLMs' stronger capability: Under our selection framework, preserving a small number of instructions for different tasks through cluster improves model performance.
+Experimental results show that fine-tuning LLaMA (ranging from 7B to 30B parameters) with a 1.96\% subset of instructions selected by CaR outperforms models trained on full datasets or data selected by GPT.
+Moreover, data selecting methods using GPT-family or CaR is a consistent paradigm whether the pre-trained model is more capable or the model parameters scaling up, while those at higher data quality are still challenging.
+Additionally, our approach can be deployed locally without relying on APIs, thereby enabling a more efficient instruction selection approach in low-computation resource environments.